 Merchant Services Companies

-Fraudsters also target businesses that process credit card payments for retailers and those who have merchant accounts because they understand that compromised balances are extremely prone to have funding available.
+Fraudsters also target businesses that process credit card payments for retailers and those who have a merchant account for tech support because they understand that compromised balances are extremely prone to have funding available.

 How can merchants protect themselves and their customers?